Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab10.rst

 *Lab 10 – Opening a support case with F5*
 =========================================

-1. .. rubric:: *Adding an Application using an iApp Template*
+1. .. rubric:: *Opening a Support Case with F5*
-      :name: lab-9---open-support-case-with-f5
+      :name: lab-10---open-support-case-with-f5
       :class: H1

 Opening a support case always involves creating and downloading a qkview